Hanszhang12/walmart_R1/README.md

 ## Walmart - Movie Theater Seating Challenge

 ## Guidelines
 10 rows x 20 seats, 200 seats in total.
-Buffer of 3 seats and/or one row is required.
+Buffer of 3 seats and one row is required.
 For customer satisfaction, we should put as many people in the front rows as possible while maintaining the other restriction.

 ## Assumptions
 Let's make the assumption that the customers want to be seated closer with the screen.
 Each group must also be sitting on the same row.
-Let's also assume that we care more about customer satisfaction over customer safety.
-This means that we would do whatever is necessary to fit everyone into the movie theater.
-If there are more requested seats than there are movie theater seats, the whole movie theater should be full and the request that goes over the limit won't be received.
+Groups that are together want to be seated right next to each other.
+We care most about our customer's safety so we should never break the guidelines.
+If necessary, we dont output the request if it goes over the capacity we are allowed to seat.
+However, we want to maximize the number of people in the theater.
+Because of this, some of the earlier request may be ommitted to accomodate for the later requests with more people.
+If a reservation doesn't go through, it will have a "N/A" next to its reservation ID in the output file.

 ## Implementation
 Use a 2D Array to represent the theater.
 Seats that are empty should be represented with a 0.
-Seats that are filled should be represented with a 1.
+Seats that are filled should be represented with their reservation identifier.
+Let's also initialize a dictionary that maps row numberIDs to their corresponding letter.
+This will make it easier for us later on when building up our output.

+The Theater class is used to implement the algorithm.
+This class will encapsulate the 2D array and will be responsible for coming up with the seating arrangement.
+Each Theater class will take in one file input and will have a seating method that comes up with the arrangement.
+It will also have a findAvailable method that will helping in finding which seats are available.

+The seating method is the function that takes in the file.txt input.
+It's responsible for parsing the data and mapping the reservation ID to the number of seats requested

+For our assignSeats method, we should be returning a dictionary of request ID to the corresponding seats assigned.